gavinlyonsrepo/ERM19264_UC1609/README.md

 2. ERM19264FS-5 V3 LCD Display  UC1609C controller , black on white
 3. ERM19264DNS-5 V3 LCD Display  UC1609C controller white on black

+The library was tested on 1 and 2.
-The UC1609 controller chip is a 3.3 device but the ERM LCD module has a "662k" 3.3V regulator at back.
+The UC1609 controller chip is a 3.3V device but the ERM LCD module has a "662k" 3.3V regulator at back.
 So the ERM LCD module will run at 5V as well if this is present.
-I always run it at 3.3V during testing.
+It was always run it at 3.3V during testing.
 The Backlight should always be connected to 3.3V according to datasheets.

+This wiring Diagram from the manufacturer showing hardware setup connected to an ~8051 MCU.
+Showing both 5 and 3.3 volt systems.

 ![ ERM19264 ](https://github.com/gavinlyonsrepo/ERM19264_UC1609/blob/main/extras/image/connect.jpg)